cap-js-community/feature-toggle-library/docs/architecture/index.md

 As we can see in the precedence check order, if we had just set `changeFeatureValue(key, "new value for john", { user: "john" })`, then it depends on the order used in the `getFeatureValue` call, whether the `user` scope is evaluated before the `tenant` scope.

+Note that the scoping concept is not opinionated about which particular information you use to discriminate a feature toggle's value at runtime.
+There is a practical limit that only 4 scopes can be used at once, because the precedence checks grow exponentially in the number of scopes.
+But other than that, you can use any 4 strings.
+In other words, the scopes need not be `tenant` or `user`, they could be code component information, like the `__filename`, or whatever seems natural for you to use and is easy to predict for the user-group where changes should occur.